ElektraInitiative/PermaplanT/README.md

   - what makes sense on the current screen/checks
   - what fits in the time of year
 - drag & drop
-- visual & sound indication for checks
+- visual indication for checks